O’Toole + Rogers

 Emily K. Clark, Esq.

-Emily Clark is a Senior Attorney and founding employee at O’Toole Rogers LLP.
+Emily Clark is a Senior Attorney and founding employee at O’Toole Rogers, LLP.
 For more than a decade she has worked with community associations, their volunteer directors, and managing agents throughout Northern and Southern California.
 Her corporate practice involves advice and counsel, governing document interpretation, covenant and rule enforcement, contract review and negotiation, drafting and amending governing documents, dispute resolution, assessment collection, and ADA and DFEH compliance.

 Emily is a gifted writer.
 She edited a vital industry publication, The Condominium Blue Book, from 2015-2019, and was selected as a Super Lawyers "Northern California Rising Star" in 2015, and 2017-2021.